cleanunicorn/ranploy/Readme.md

 # Ranploy

-Tool to generate the transaction payload `data` that will deploy a random hex string.
+Tool to generate the transaction payload `data` that will deploy a random hex string as a smart contract.

 ## Example